Methods for Onboarding a New Hire into Your Company

 You may think the tasks of the new hire's role are obvious, but you also already know the ropes at your company.
 New hires are just getting started and being introduced to all aspects of the job, organization, and team culture.

-With stats indicating that 22% of new hires leave a position within the first 45 days, the onboarding process is integral for making employees feel comfortable and capable for tackling the job at hand.
+With stats indicating that 22% of new hires leave a position within the first 45 days, the onboarding program makes employees feel comfortable and capable of tackling the job.

-A well-organized onboarding process can help new hires gain confidence in their role and reduce turnover for the long haul.
-Check out these several tips that can help you effectively integrate new hires into your team:
+A well-organized and effective onboarding process can help new hires gain confidence in their new role, reduce turnover for the long haul, and provide a great overall employee experience.

 Start with an HR Orientation

 Tour the Office

 From the restrooms to the office kitchen and the conference rooms to the printing stations, it is customary to give new hires a tour of the office on their first day.
-In addition to the obvious office highlights, also point out the lesser-known locations, such as the mail room, HR, and security offices.
+In addition to the obvious office highlights, be sure to point out the lesser-known locations, such as the mail room, office supplies closet, HR, and security offices.